 My dissertation is on dynamic decision making under supply chain competition.
 My supervisor team includes Prof.dr.ir.
 René de Koster, Prof.dr.ir.
 Rommert Dekker, and Prof.dr.
 Rob Zuidwijk.
 Other committee members are Dr. Morteza Pourakbar, Prof.dr.
 Geert-Jan Van Houtum, Prof.dr.
 Suresh Sethi, Prof.dr.
 Fabian Sting, Dr. Niels Agatz, and Dr. Christiaan Heij.

-I am specialized in operations management, real-time optimization, pattern recognition, economic modeling, and software development.
-My research topics include capacity investment, transportation planning, supply disruption risk forecasting, new product development, technology adoption, and gig economy.
+I am specialized in operations management, real-time optimization, pattern recognition, and software development.
+My research topics include capacity investment, transportation planning, supply disruption risk forecasting, new product development, technology adoption, and contracting in new forms of economies.
 Some examples of the research questions are: how (when) should firms invest in their production capacity for a new product under competition? how should firms sign contracts with gig workers to ensure a sustainable and robust labor supply? how to assess the supply disruption risk with limited data?
 In all of my research, I work closely with firms, especially those in the aviation, retail, and pharmaceutical industries.
 Some examples of the firms which I work with are Fokker, Air France-KLM, Philips, and Amazon Web Service.

 ERIM Ph.D.
 Series Research in Management.
 Erasmus University Rotterdam, Janurary 11, 2019 (ISBN 978-90-5892-533-6)